← All docs

 Why blocks, not individual votes?

 If it were a simple majority across everyone, investors could buy a handful of user votes to swing terms in their favor.
-By aggregating each side into a single block position, you can't game the other side.
-You have to convince your own block, and then negotiate with the other.
+By aggregating each side into a single block position, gaming the other side requires convincing your own block first, then negotiating with the other.

 Deadlock